lupyuen/lupyuen.github.io/src/lisp.md

 # Code Generator for uLisp

-_How did we geneate uLisp code in Blockly?_
+_How did we generate uLisp code in Blockly?_

 We created __Code Generators__ for uLisp.
 Our Code Generators are JavaScript Functions that emit uLisp code for each type of Block...